The 13-Storey Treehouse: Plot

+A doorbell rings; however, the duo discovered it was Jill, who had saw Silky.
+Andy confessed that it was Silky but Terry turned her into a canary.
+But Jill was glad and thanks Terry.

 However, Andy is still upset with how he and Terry haven't got their book done, but Terry suggests that they write what happened that day.
 They write the events up and with the help of Jill in a Santa-like sleigh, get their book to Mr Big Nose for it to be published.